The Nightfly: Release The Nightfly was released on October 1, 1982, on vinyl and cassette. It was also released in its first prerecorded digital form, via half-inch Beta and VHS format cassettes issued by Mobile Fidelity Sound Lab. In addition, a matching folio for the album was released by Cherry Lane Music in February 1983. It was first widely available on compact disc in 1984; a reader's poll conducted by Digital Audio magazine the following year ranked it among the best releases of the time, alongside Security (1982) by Peter Gabriel (another fully digital recording) and Bruce Springsteen's Born in the U.S.A. (1984). Early CD copies, however, suffered from being manufactured from third and fourth generation masters. Nichols discovered this when he received a call from Stevie Wonder, who told him that his CD copy of The Nightfly sounded "funny." Nichols penned an essay in Recording Engineer and Producer, criticizing record companies' apparent carelessness in manufacturing the then-nascent format. The Nightfly was reissued on various disc formats four times in recent years, each time with a multichannel mix: on DVD-Audio in 2002, on DualDisc in 2004, on MVI in 2007 and on hybrid multichannel SACD in The Warner Premium Sound series by Warner Japan in 2011.

 Following completion of the album, Fagen entered therapy and more-or-less dropped out of public sight.
 In his memoir, Eminent Hipsters, he writes that "the panic attacks I used to get as a kid returned, only now accompanied by morbid thoughts and paranoia, big-time."
 He remained paralyzed for much of the rest of the 1980s, "gobbling antidepressants" and nearly unable to get through each day.
 He came to view The Nightfly as the culmination of "whatever kind of energy was behind the writing I had been doing in the '70s."
 He turned down requests for television performances, opting only for radio and press interviews.
 Though he suggested he may do smaller concerts in New York, Fagen did not tour behind The Nightfly.
 He expounded upon his mental state after the album's completion:

 In 2006, Fagen maintained that "I haven't listened to The Nightfly since I made it."

 Since resuming as a touring band in 1993, Steely Dan has performed several songs from The Nightfly on occasion; Fagen also did as a solo artist during a 2006 tour in support of his third solo album, Morph the Cat.
-Most recently, Steely Dan — now with Fagen as the sole original member following Walter Becker's death in 2017 — performed The Nightfly in its entirety at the Beacon Theatre in New York City, and Orpheum Theater in Boston, Massachusetts, in 2019.
-An official live recording compiled from these performances, "Donald Fagen's The Nightfly Live," was released in 2021.
+Steely Dan — now with Fagen as the sole original member following Walter Becker's death in 2017 — performed The Nightfly in its entirety at the Beacon Theatre in New York City, and Orpheum Theater in Boston, Massachusetts, in 2019.
+An official live recording compiled from these performances, "Donald Fagen's The Nightfly Live", was released in 2021.